Workplace Bullying: A Major Concern For Companies Throughout the World

 Research has found that employees bullied in the workplace also tend to be victims of anger and anxiety.
 They are usually more irritable than employees who are not bullied.

 Furthermore, results show victims to be more intelligent than bullies.
 Such employees may outperform others and complete tasks faster in the workplace.
-As coworkers might not want this, they might force and bully such employees to lower the bar.
+As coworkers might not want this, they might force and bully such employees into lowering the bar.

 What are the Effects of Workplace Bullying?